indrora/Atomic/readme.md

 closest and after pressure from friends, I decided to go ahead and fork yaaic.

+Atomic's official IRC channel is `#atomic-irc` on Freenode.

 I'm changing the name to prevent clashes with yaaic, and to preserve Sebastian's honour.